POLAR-fhiR/fhircrackr/docs/README.md

 #> 4                   2
 ```

-Again, `brackets` and `sep` should be given the same character vector
+Again, `brackets` should be given the same character vector that was
-that was used for `fhir_crack()` and `fhir_melt()`respectively.
+used for `fhir_crack()` and `fhir_melt()` respectively.

 ## Save and load downloaded bundles

-Since `fhir_crack()` ignores all data not specified in `design`, it
+Since `fhir_crack()` ignores all data that are not specified in
-makes sense to store the original search result for reproducibility and
+`design`, it makes sense to store the original search result for
-in case you realize later on that you need elements from the resources
+reproducibility and in case you realize later on that you need elements
-that you haven’t extracted at first.
+from the resources that you haven’t extracted at first.

 There are two ways of saving the FHIR bundles you downloaded: Either you
 save them as R objects, or you write them to an xml file.